-The Polish Political Science Yearbook (PPSY) accepts original research, theoretical and methodological papers, research and conference reports, as well as review essays and book reviews in English.
-The journal does not usually publish translations, but proposals are considered individually by the Editors.
-The PPSY publishes papers related to political science, international relations, public policy and security studies.
-However, we welcome all interdisciplinary studies on related issues.
+Copernicus Political and Legal Studies accepts original research, theoretical and methodological papers, research and conference reports, as well as review essays and book reviews in English, Polish and Ukrainian.
+The journal does not usually publish translations, but proposals are considered individually by the editors.
+The CPLS publishes papers related to history, law, political science and public administration, as well as security studies.

 The hard copy of the journal is the original copy.